Each of us thinks of art and enjoys art in our own unique ways. However, art is so varied and means different things to so many of us.

 Outsider Art: Howard Finster, Painting: Rembrandt van Rijn, Performance Art: Carolee Schneemann, Photography: Ansel Adams, Pointillism: Georges Seurat, Pop Art: Andy Warhol, Posters: Henri de Toulouse-Lautrec, Post-Impressionism: Vincent van Gogh, Realism: Ilya Repin, Renaissance Art: Michelangelo Buonarroti, Rococo: Antoine Watteau, Street Art: Banksy, Suprematism: Kazimir Malevich, Surrealism: Salvador Dalí, Video Art: Bill Viola

 What is your own definition of art?
 What does art mean to you?
 What is art to you?
+Who is your favorite celebrity that inspires you with their art?

 As you can see, Art is multi-faceted.
 Everyone adds their own meaning to art.
 For art is creativity.
 And we all creative beings by our thinking.
 Even if we are cooking our food and adding ingredients as we go along.
 That in essence is what is art.
 So continue creating, for you are creating art.